NathanaelGandhi/zumo-mazeSolver/README.md

 # zumo-mazeSolver
 Aim:
-1) Get a Zumo to solve a maze
+1) Get a Zumo to solve a maze (start>finish)
+2) Return home (finish>start)
-2) Calculate the shortest route from start
+3) Calculate the shortest route from start
-3) Complete the mapped maze in the shortest time possible
+4) Complete the mapped maze in the shortest time possible

 Designed to be run on a "Zumo" using an "Arduino Uno".